RobSpectre/Talks-Old/Getting Started With APIs/README.md

         - Postman
         - Requestbin / Runscope
         - Charles
-    - Bootstrap alternatives
+    - Design Tools
         - Foundation
         - InK
         - Bourbon Neat
-    - PaaS
+    - Deploy Tools
         - Heroku / Nodejitsu
             - Fastest way to get something on the internet.
             - Heroku has support for Ruby, Python, Java and Node (but no